 And the embarrassment of another loss on the left will be pretty severe.

 Democrats need to build a farm system as in baseball, with the likes of “Mayor Pete” and AOC as blue-chip prospects rising up through the ranks.

 Putting this mayor – gay or straight – in the presidential race now would equate to promoting someone from single-A to the big leagues.

 You’d root for the kid – you know, just to be PC – but he’d be overwhelmed.

-Nominating the first openly gay man for president in 2020 could backfire into winning the PC battle just to lose the war in the quest for the larger and more pressing issues (health care, gun control, education, environment, etc.).
+Nominating the first openly gay man for president in 2020 could backfire into winning the PC battle just to lose the war of harsh reality in the quest for the larger and more pressing issues (health care, gun control, education, environment, etc.).

 We’re past the point of trying to prove a point, as we are at the point of no return.